dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 already exists, this will fail with an error.

-The commands that are run inside the managed block are usual dials commands, familiar from the earlier tutorial.
+The commands that are run inside the managed block are usual dials commands, familiar from other tutorials.
 There are a couple of interesting points to note though.
 We know that the correct space group is *H* 3, but it turns out that if we ask :program:`dials.index` to find an *H* 3 cell right from the start then many of the sweeps fail to index.
 This is simply because the initial models